This unique four-day comprehensive

 EasyPower, EDSA, SKM,

 course.
-Eight hours are devoted on the
+Twelve hours are devoted on the

-fourth day to actual
+fourth and fifth days to actual

 practical examples of system design with